 You can do some pretty incredible things with a piece of paper.
 Today I have some paper tricks that are magical, really!
 You can amaze your friends and family.

 I have 6 paper magic tricks to show you, and each one is pretty great.
 My kids were impressed!
-I love that all you need is some paper, scissors a ruler and some tape.
+I love that all you need is some paper, scissors a ruler, a pencil, and some tape.
 I am pretty sure you probably have all of those things on hand, yes?
-(This is a sponsored post in behalf of Boise Paper.
-All thoughts and ideas are my own.)

 1. Cut a Hole Through a Paper That You Can Step Through!